zaracooper/blog/content/posts/go-module-tidbits.md

 ### 1. The Module Mirror
 It is served at [proxy.golang.org](https://proxy.golang.org).
 It is a proxy that caches Go module source code and metadata in its storage system.
 The module mirror is used by default by the Go command as of Go 1.13.
 Some core reasons to have the module mirror include:

 - To cater to the specific needs of the go command.
-The go command needs to be able to fetch very specific metadata or source code at a time.
+The go command needs to fetch very precise metadata or source code at a time.
 For example, fetching a list of available versions of a module, metadata on a distinct version, the go.mod file for one exact version, source code for a precise version, etc. But with source control services, getting this kind of individual information is not possible.
 - To reduce latency when fetching modules.
-When trying to resolve the version of a dependency that does not have a fully specified semantic version, the go command may have to pull down a whole repository from a source control server.
+When trying to resolve the version of a dependency that does not have a fully specified semantic versioned tag, the go command may have to pull down a whole repository from a source control server.
 This is slower.
 The module mirror allows the go command to pull only distinct metadata and source code in such cases making it faster to resolve these kinds of dependencies.
 - To reduce storage on developers' systems since only specific source code and metadata is fetched by the go command.
-- Provides source code that is unavailable from its primary location, for example in case a module has been mistakenly deleted or maliciously taken down.
+- Provides source code that is unavailable from its primary location, for example in cases where a module has been mistakenly deleted or maliciously taken down.

 ### 2. The Checksum Database
 It is served at [sum.golang.org](https://sum.golang.org).
 It is a global tamper-proof database that hosts go.sum lines (SHA-256 hashes of the source code and go.mod files).
 It's designed in a way that makes tampering easily detectable and evident.
 It also provides endpoints that the go command uses to fetch go.sum files and verify local go.sum files.
-One advantage of the checksum database is that it provides a layer of security on top of a module proxy or source control service or server that can be audited and report instances where incorrect source code is provided.
+One advantage of the checksum database is that it provides a layer of security on top of a module proxy or source control service or server that can be audited and reports instances where incorrect source code is provided.

 ### 3. The Module Index
 It is served at [index.golang.org](https://index.golang.org).
 It's a feed of newly published module versions that [proxy.golang.org](https://proxy.golang.org) makes available.
 It's helpful when separately caching what's available to [proxy.golang.org](https://proxy.golang.org) on your own.